Symphony No. 9 (Bruckner): Stylistic classification

 Bruckner increasingly refines his technique of citation in the Ninth Symphony.
 Paul Thissen sums it up in his analysis (translated from German): "Undoubtedly, the form of integration of quotations used by Bruckner in the Adagio of the Ninth Symphony shows the most differentiated appearance.
 It ranges from mere montage technique (as in Miserere) to the penetration of the sequence with transformations similar to Kyrie".

 Description

 The symphony has four movements, although the finale is incomplete and fragmentary:

 Much material for the finale in full score may have been lost very soon after the composer's death; some of the lost sections in full score survived only in two-to-four-stave sketch format.
 The placement of the Scherzo second, and the key, D minor, are only two of the elements this work has in common with Beethoven's Ninth Symphony.

 The symphony is so often performed without any sort of finale that some authors describe "the form of this symphony [as] … a massive arch, two slow movements straddling an energetic Scherzo."

 Scoring

-The score calls for three each of flutes, oboes, clarinets in B♭ and A, bassoons, trumpets in F, and trombones, with eight horns (the fifth-eighth horns doubling on Wagner tubas), contrabass tuba, timpani and strings.
+The score calls for three flutes, three oboes, three clarinets in B♭ and A, three bassoons, three trumpets in F, three trombones, eight horns (5th to 8th doubling Wagner tubas), one contrabass tuba, timpani and strings.